iamchrissmith/ethplorer/README.md

 Run `ethplorer` in the command line with one of the following options.

 It has two modes:

 - Rewind mode: use the `-r` or `--rewind` flag to tell Ethplorer how many blocks back in time you'd like to ethplore.
 - Range mode: use the `-s` + `-e` or `--startBlock` + `--endBlock` flags to tell Ethplorer which range of blocks you want to explore.
 (Note: `endBlock` will be included in the results).

+By default Ethplorer will connect to the Rinkeby test blockchain.
+If you would like to overwrite this behavior you can save `CHAIN=` to your `.env` file or pass in the optional `-c`/`--chain` parameter to the CLI.

 Example commands:
 `node index.js -r 5`: report on the last 5 blocks `node index.js -s 100000 -e 100010`: report on the blocks 100,000 - 100,010

-Other Commands:
+Other Flags:
-`-V`/`--version`: version information about Ethplorer `-h`/`-help`: Help about the available commands.
+`-C`/`--chain`: overwrite the ENV set or default chain `-V`/`--version`: version information about Ethplorer `-h`/`-help`: Help about the available commands.